Glenn Chandler’s Edinburgh is now showing in London!

-Following sell out performances at the Space @ Surgeon’s Hall and a fabulous clutch of five star reviews, Glenn Chandler’s latest play, The Good Scout is transferring to London, where it previewed at Above the Stag.
+Following sell out performances at the Space @ Surgeon’s Hall and a fabulous clutch of five star reviews, Glenn Chandler’s latest play, The Good Scout has transferred to London at Above the Stag.

 In the 1930s, Lord Baden-Powell and Joachim von Ribbentrop, Hitler’s London ambassador, instigated exchange visits between British boy scouts and Hitler Youth, in the expectation that they would influence one another.